Elzy Lay: The Wild Bunch gang

 Cassidy and Lay began hiding out at what was called "Robbers Roost", in Utah.
 Girlfriends Maude Davis and Ann Bassett joined them there, Lay having ended his relationship with Ann's sister, Josie, who by that time was involved in a relationship with Lay's outlaw friend Will "News" Carver.
 In April 1897, the two women were sent home, while Cassidy and Lay began planning the robbery of a payroll shipment in Castle Gate, Utah.
-In a recent September 26, 2006 History Channel documentary on the Old West, this robbery is described as Cassidy's boldest.
-On April 21, 1897, the payroll arrived, and Cassidy and his gang members simply walked out in broad daylight and took it at gunpoint.
-In the robbery they took $7,000.
+In a 2006 History Channel documentary on the Old West, this robbery is described as Cassidy's boldest.
+On April 21, 1897, the payroll arrived, and Cassidy and his gang members simply walked out in broad daylight and took $7,000 at gunpoint.
 A gang member named Joe Walker is alleged to have disabled the telegraph lines to prevent word of the robbery being put out to nearby law enforcement.